kaushikvarma28/STM32-CAN-Rx-Tx/README.md

 # STM32-CAN Rx/Tx

-This document is step by step procedure to read and write CAN data for STM32 based **CAN data diode** developed by Dr.Jeremy Daily.
+This document is step by step procedure to read and write CAN data for STM32 based **CAN Data diode** developed by Dr.Jeremy Daily.
 The MCU used for this project is a **STM32F042K4**.
+Link to [CAN Data Diode](https://github.com/SystemsCyber/CAN-Data-Diode-STM32-ARM) project.

 In this project we have used a **Interrupt based** reading and writing mechanism.
 We send the recieved CAN message through UART communication.
 We have used a MCP2562 as a CAN transceiver in this project.
 For more information refer to the [schematic](http://hades.mech.northwestern.edu/images/5/5e/MCP2562.pdf)